 - Use of last name: A spouse may ask the court to change his or her name back to the name used before the marriage.
 These requests are usually granted.

 Obviously, it is better for all concerned, especially any children, if a divorcing couple can settle their issues amicably.
 We recognize, of course, that this is often not the case.
 This is why it is important to retain the services of an experienced Maryland divorce attorney.

 A divorce agreement can be financially ruinous if your interests are not protected as it is drawn.
 You could be forced to divest yourself of assets and/or sell off personal property that you treasure.
 You could lose your home or even access to your children.

 To negotiate a fair divorce agreement, you need an experienced Maryland family law attorney who will first listen to and understand your needs.
 He or she must be able to negotiate the terms of your divorce with a balance of toughness to protect your interests, and an openness that allows you and your spouse to cooperate and resolve the outstanding issues between you.

 Download one of our FREE Family Law Resources

 Contact Our Maryland Divorce Lawyers Today

 Marriage is legal contract, and divorce is a legal process that concludes with a binding legal order, as well.
 The emotions, legal questions, and concerns inherent in a divorce can lead to an agreement that damages your future financially and personally.
 Don’t file for separation or divorce in Maryland without qualified legal counsel to guide you.

 Contact Jimeno & Gray, P.A., for dedicated legal assistance from an experienced Maryland divorce lawyer who will protect your rights and interests as your marriage ends.
-Our divorce lawyers can meet with you in Glen Burnie, Annapolis, or Columbia (Howard County) at your convenience.
+Our divorce lawyers can meet with you in person or via Zoom at your convenience.
 Contact us today.